 Instead, you need to list your services in a professional-looking table layout.
 You can do this using the WooCommerce Product Table plugin.
 Once you've added your services as WooCommerce products, the Product Table plugin will automatically list them in a user-friendly table layout.

 Services sell better in a WooCommerce table because this layout prioritizes information rather than images.
 (You can include a small thumbnail picture if you like.)
-If you have lots of services, it’s easier for customers to find the services they need via built-in filters and keyword search box.
+If you have lots of services, it's easier for customers to find the services they need via built-in filters and keyword search box.
 Customers can view prices, choose options and add services to the cart directly from this service pricing table layout.
+For more information (like testimonials), customers can simply click through to the single page.

 For example, a lot of WordPress sites have a 'Services' pages containing text describing their services.
 It's best to list the services for purchase directly on the Services page, instead of linking customers to a separate shop page.
 You can add an e-commerce table of service products directly within the content of your service pages, keeping everything in one place.